camptocamp/hiera-pass/README.md

 The `pass_data` Hiera backend works just like the `yaml_data` backend, except it uses GnuPG-encrypted YAML data (following the pass standard).

+The `pass_lookup_key` Hiera backend uses the key as the file name to look for and returns the YAML hash parsed at that location if the file exists.